 How quickly can shareholders get paid in an MVL?

 The MVL process can be completed in 6 months.
 However, a distribution is often made to shareholders before this time, depending on the level of company assets and funds involved.

-This is completed with a signed indemnity, which allows for most of the funds to be paid to shareholders almost immediately while the company is going through the liquidation process.
+This is completed with a signed indemnity, allowing for most of the funds to be paid to shareholders almost immediately while the company goes through the liquidation process.

-If a company is using an MVL, here’s an example of the process it would go through:
+If a company is using an MVL liquidation, here’s an example of the process it would go through: